Whip up a batch of these maple spiced pepitas to serve at your next get-together. They make a great addition to the appetizer table or the salad bowl.

 - 1/8 teaspoon ground cayenne pepper

-- 1 1/2 cups pepitas or whole almonds
+- 1 1/2 cups pepitas You can also use whole almonds

 - Preheat the oven to 300 °.
 Line a rimmed baking sheet with parchment or a silpat mat.

 - In a medium bowl combine the maple syrup and the spices.
-Stir to blend.
+Whisk to blend.